 134:13:23 Bean: Okay.
 There's the Canopus seeker.

-[Al has noticed an instrument that was used to orient the Surveyor relative to the bright star Canopus during the trip out from Earth.]134:13:27 Bean: Ah!
+[Al has noticed an instrument that was used to orient the Surveyor relative to the bright star Canopus during the trip out from Earth.
+A detail from 7125 highlights the Canopus seeker - also known as the Canopus Sensor - which is the cyclinder with the black horn sticking out to the right.
+See, a vertical view of Surveyor - minus the solar panels - from a 14 September 1966 NASA Press Release.]134:13:27 Bean: Ah!
 There's some...Hey, let me get the top of this little instrument box, where the glass is fractured there.
 (Garbled) be interested in that.
 See if I can get it.

 [Al's photo of the Canopus seeker and the fractured glass is AS12-48- 7125.]134:13:37 Conrad: (Garbled) see up the hill here.
 Oh, look!
 There's where it hit.
 See?